nodesleep/tornadotrax/README.md

 -   **Vue.js:** The frontend is built using Vue.js, a progressive JavaScript framework.
 -   **Leaflet:** The Leaflet library is used for creating interactive maps.
 -   **JSON Data:** Tornado data is sourced from a JSON file included in the project.
+The data came directly from the Storm Prediction Center, found [here](https://www.spc.noaa.gov/gis/svrgis/)

 ## Project Structure